Bastacyclop/Sparkle/README.md

 ### Other examples

-For a more specific example you can look at [snaked](https://github.com/RustSparkle/Snaked).
+For a more specific example, you can look at the small game [Snaked](https://github.com/RustSparkle/Snaked).

 ## Notes